Home Electrical Safety Tips

-Make sure light bulbs are of the proper rating & that there’s no empty sockets.
+Make sure light bulbs are of the proper rating & that there are no empty sockets.

-Make sure everyone knows where the main breaker is to turn off all power to the house in case of an electrical fire, or other emergency.
+Make sure everyone knows where the main breaker is to turn off all power to the house in case of an electrical fire, or other emergencies.